-Failure of a repeated course under Option #2 will result in permanent dismissal from the program.
+Failure of any course during readmission under Option #2 will result in permanent dismissal from the program.

 Non-PTAS Courses on Re-Admission

 The student who returns on a second admission following academic dismissal does not need to repeat any courses in the program that do not carry the "PTAS" prefix if the course was completed with a "C" grade or higher.